Bhaskar-kumar-arya/AI-powered-Whatsapp-assistant/whatsapp_ai_assistant_roadmap.md

 ## ✅ With this setup:

-* Node.js (`whatsapp-web.js`) handles WhatsApp connection + database updates.
+* The Node.js listener (`whatsapp-web.js`) handles the WhatsApp connection.
-* Python handles AI + GUI + scheduling.
+* The Electron app handles the GUI, AI logic, and scheduling.
-* Both connect through the shared SQLite database.
+* Both processes communicate via the shared SQLite database.

 ---